priyampatel910-cpu/Postman-Club-Recruitment/README.md

     pip install <required library>

 ## Running the code
- Every thing is vey simplified so that the code runs smoothly.
+ Every thing is vey simplified so that the main code `neural-network-0.py` runs smoothly.
     Just make sure MNIST csv file is in same folder as the code file.
     I Recommend to run this code on terminal
     After first run, a `trained_weights.npz` file will be created and after every run, it will be modified to increase accuracy of the network.
 Can't think of anything else.
 But if you